 Facilities Services is a standalone department within the college.
-The department reports to the President, and is managed by the Director of Facilities.
+The department reports to the Executive Director of Infrastructure, and is managed by the Director of Facilities Services.
 The department includes the Director, an administrative assistant, maintenance, groundskeeping, and janitorial staff.
 This department is also responsible for issuing door keys to employees and guests.